 Fortunately, many annual flowers are perfectly happy to grow from seed right in the garden, a process called direct sowing.
 Seeds are considerably cheaper than bedding plants, so direct-sown annuals are a bargain.

-Hardiness in Plants and Seeds
+Hardiness in Annuals vs. in Other Plants

-Seeds are classified as hardy or half-hardy depending on how much cold the seed can take.
+Annuals are classified as hardy or half-hardy depending on how much cold the annual plant can take.
+Pansies are hardy, because they can shake off short periods of freezing temperatures.
+Petunias are half-hardy, because they won’t survive frost.

-Note that a “hardy seed” isn’t the same thing as “hardy plant.”
+Note that a “hardy annual” isn’t the same thing as “hardy plant.”
 Hardiness in plants refers to how much cold the grown plant can take.
 For trees, shrubs, grasses, and perennials, plant hardiness is defined in terms of zones.
 For example, “This perennial is hardy to zone 6” means that it will survive the winter in zone 6 (central Indiana is in zone 6; see the hardiness map here).

 Our favorite hardy annual seeds include:

-Cornflower (Centaurea cyanus)
+Cornflower (Centaurea cyanus; self seeds)

 True-blue cornflower was a common sight in grain fields, hence its common name.
 The thistle-shaped flowers bloom in late spring to early summer; the leaves are less attractive, taking on a weedy look.
 Cornflower is a must-have for cottage gardeners.
 Self-seeds.

-Love-in-a-Mist (Nigella damascena)
+Love-in-a-Mist (Nigella damascena; self seeds)

 The name love-in-a-mist refers to the ferny foliage that cradles the flowers when they bloom in early summer (shown in the two photos above).
 The flowers turn into papery seed pods great for arrangements.
 Self-seeds aggressively, but seedlings are easy to remove.